Eena contemplated Shanks’ story as she slouched on the edge of the

 “Eena, no!”

 Derian’s frantic cry hit her ears.
+It was enough distraction for a

-It was enough distraction for a second of hesitation.
-Shanks took advantage of it, sweeping her
+second of hesitation.
+Shanks took advantage of it, sweeping her feet out from

-hard.
-The Viidun captain ran off
+under her.
+She fell backwards, hard.
+The Viidun captain ran off cradling his

-cradling his burned hand.
+burned hand.

 “Derian!”
 Eena hollered angrily.
+She glared in his direction, irate at

-She glared in his direction, irate at his interference.
-But his worried expression worked to allay
+his interference.
+But his worried expression worked to allay her fury.
+She

-back and forth as he mouthed the word no.
+watched his head shake back and forth as he mouthed the word no.

 What was she thinking?

-She had succumbed to a fierce temper, one she never imagined possessing.
-Her intent had not been to kill Shanks, but she
+She had succumbed to a fierce temper, one she never imagined

-foe.
-He was wrapping cloth strips around
+Viidun foe.
+He was wrapping cloth strips around his hand, protecting it from

-his hand, protecting it from being seared again by a heated sword.
+being seared again by a heated sword.

 Clever, she thought.

 The bout had left her exhausted.
+The necklace needed Eena’s energy to

-been drained fueling her raged attack on Shanks.
-Efren’s sword clanked with a short echo when
+Shanks.
+Efren’s sword clanked with a short echo when it dropped from her hand

+to the floor.
 It would require too much to keep calling on the necklace for the

 strength to wield such a heavy and difficult weapon.
-She would have to rely on her wits now.
+She would have to rely on

-Derian’s warning was a reminder that this challenge couldn’t end soundly
+Derian’s warning was a reminder that this challenge couldn’t end

-disgrace far worse than any Deramptium beating.
+woman would bring disgrace far worse than any Deramptium beating.
+This

-This particular Viidun might even fight to the death to save his honor.
+particular Viidun might even fight to the death to save his honor.

 Eena knew two things about the man.
+First, he was good friends with

-personal battles.
-Second, he had come
+Derian, even willing to join in his personal battles.
+Second, he had come all

+this way to assist in her rescue.
 Surely, he wouldn’t kill her after that.

 There was only one way this fight could end.
-It would put her life at risk, a chance she
+It would put her life at

-would have to take.
+risk, a chance she would have to take.

 Eena stood her ground as Shanks approached again, his sword drawn and

 ready.
-He held nothing back in his
+He held nothing back in his attack.
+She shielded herself with a force

-blow.
-Shanks sliced through the air, and
+side-stepped the blow.
+Shanks sliced through the air, and she ducked, losing

-her energy waning.
-Shanks perceived it
+heavily, her energy waning.
+Shanks perceived it and smiled knowingly.

-found your weakness, Princess.
-If I keep
+“You’re growin’ tired.
+I’ve found your weakness, Princess.
+If I keep it

-it up, you’ll exhaust yourself and your powers will be useless.
+up, you’ll exhaust yourself and your powers will be useless.
 I’ll win.”

 Eena didn’t say a word but prepared for another strike.

 Shanks swung his sword again and again and again.
-They were hard, direct blows.
-She withstood each one with an invisible
+They were hard,

-Worried for their queen, Derian and Ian begged once again for Shanks to
+every blow weakened her.
+Worried for their queen, Derian and Ian begged once

-stop his madness.
+again for Shanks to stop his madness.

 “Shanks, listen to me please,” Derian pleaded.
 “She’s tiring.
-She won’t have enough energy to heal herself
+She won’t

-if you wound her again.
-Please, stop
+have enough energy to heal herself if you wound her again.
+Please, stop this!”

 The Viidun captain didn’t let up.

-you’ve won already!
-You’re victor, we
+Ian tried his hand.
+“Shanks, you’ve won already!
+You’re victor, we all

-all agree.
-This isn’t worth it, Shanks,
+agree.
+This isn’t worth it, Shanks, we need her alive!”

 Still no ceding.

 Eena kept her focus on the sharp blade that incessantly threatened her.
-It seemed unfair that her strength continued

-of his sword.
-Even if she did survive
+as energetic and powerful as at the first swing of his sword.
+Even if she did

-scenario?
+same scenario?

 There was only one thing left to do.
+Surrender, trusting Shanks would

-Surrender, trusting Shanks would let her live.
+let her live.

 Just as she made the decision to fall at her rival’s feet, Derian

 somehow managed to escape the clutches of his Viidun guards.
-He tore after his queen, determined to step
+He tore after his

-in between both fighters.
-Seeing this
+queen, determined to step in between both fighters.
+Seeing this bold move and

-stopped his advance with a slight shove backwards.
-Heth and Efren fell on him immediately.
+and Efren fell on him immediately.
 Unfortunately, this distraction left Eena

 vulnerable.
-Shanks took complete
+Shanks took complete advantage of her error.

 He approached swiftly, grabbing her by the neck, setting his sword at